 In June 2004, GASB issued Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions ("OPEB").
-This Statement establishes standards for the measurement, recognition and financial statement presentation of OPEB expenses and related liabilities (assets), note disclosures and, if applicable, required supplementary information in the financial reports of state and local governmental employers.
-In accordance with GASB Statement No. 45, effective for the fiscal year beginning November 1, 2006, the Authority (a) implemented a systematic, accrual basis measurement and recognition of OPEB cost (expense) over a period that approximates an employee's years of service and (b) provides information about actuarial accrued liabilities associated with OPEB and to what extent progress is being made in funding the plan (see note 17).
+This Statement establishes standards for the measurement, recognition and financial statement presentation of OPEB expenses and related liabilities (assets), note disclosures and, if applicable, the required supplementary information in the financial reports of state and local governmental employers.
+In accordance with GASB Statement No. 45, the Authority (a) implemented a systematic, accrual basis measurement and recognition of OPEB cost (expense) over a period that approximates an employee's years of service and (b) provides information about actuarial accrued liabilities associated with OPEB and to what extent progress is being made in funding the plan (see note 17).

-In accordance with GASB Statement No. 45, effective for the fiscal year beginning November 1, 2009, the Conservancy (a) implemented a systematic, accrual basis measurement and recognition of OPEB cost (expense) over a period that approximates an employees' years of service and (b) provides information about actuarial accrued liabilities associated with OPEB and to what extent progress is being made in funding the plan (see note 18).
+In accordance with GASB Statement No. 45, the Conservancy (a) implemented a systematic, accrual basis measurement and recognition of OPEB cost (expense) over a period that approximates an employees' years of service and (b) provides information about actuarial accrued liabilities associated with OPEB and to what extent progress is being made in funding the plan (see note 18).

-(j) Accounting and Financial Reporting for Derivative Instruments
+(i) Accounting and Financial Reporting for Derivative Instruments

 In June 2008, GASB issued Statement No. 53, Accounting and Financial Reporting for Derivative Instruments ("GASB No. 53").
 GASB No. 53 addresses the recognition, measurement and disclosure of information regarding derivative instruments for state and local governments.
-In accordance with GASB No. 53, effective for fiscal years beginning after June 15, 2009, the Authority evaluated the effectiveness of six interest-rate exchange agreements ("Swaps"), determined the swaps to be effective hedgers and retroactively recorded the negative fair value of approximately \$72.6 million, \$50.8 million, and \$33.3 million at October 31, 2010, 2009, and 2008, respectively, as both an asset labeled as accumulated decrease in the fair value of the interest rate swap agreements (deferred outflow of resources per GASB No. 53) and a liability labeled as fair value of interest rate swaps, for comparative purposes.
+In accordance with GASB No. 53, effective for fiscal years beginning after June 15, 2009, the Authority evaluated the effectiveness of six interest-rate exchange agreements ("Swaps"), determined the Swaps to be effective hedgers and retroactively recorded the negative fair value of approximately \$92.9 million, \$72.6 million, and \$50.8 million at October 31, 2011, 2010, and 2009, respectively, as both an asset labeled as accumulated decrease in the fair value of the interest rate swap agreements (deferred outflow of resources per GASB No. 53) and a liability labeled as fair value of interest rate swaps, for comparative purposes.